UoA-EEEEason/starter-hugo-portfolio-theme/content/project/essay1/index.md

 ---
-title: 【Production Logic and Dissemination Effects of Rural Documentary Short Videos】
+title: Production Logic and Dissemination Effects of Rural Documentary Short Videos
 summary: This article will be published in "China Newspaper Industry", Issue 6 (below), 2024, in CNKI.
 weight: 400
 tags: